Quantum-selected configuration interaction with time-evolved state

-In general, we also find that there is a trade-off between quantum and classical resources: increasing the Trotter step-size which reduces the number of gates in quantum circuits leads to more unimportant electron configurations in the selected subspace, but this can be compensated by increasing $R$ at the expense of a higher classical computational cost for exact diagonalization.
-We have compared the performance of TE-QSCI with a method potentially possessing a similar property, namely, UCCSD-QSCI where the UCCSD ansatz with the classically-calculated CCSD amplitudes is used as an input of QSCI.
-The numerical result indicates that when the classical CCSD calculation itself is inaccurate, TE-QSCI can give more accurate results than UCCSD-QSCI.
-Even using the exact time evolution and the optimal time, TE-QSCI has an intrinsic overhead in terms of the number of states $R_{TE}$ required for a given accuracy in comparison with the number of states $R_{GS}$ required when inputting the exact ground state to QSCI.
-Systematic analysis of the system-size scaling using the hydrogen chains represented by $n_q$ qubits revealed that the scaling of the overhead with the number of qubits was numerically found to be $R_{TS}/R_{GS}=0.78+0.02\cdot n_q$, suggesting that it is not prohibitive for practical application to large systems giving a value of, e.g., $1.78$ for 50 qubits.
-The scaling analysis on the number of quantum gates to implement the quantum circuit for TE-QSCI implies that the gates counts for classically-intractable problems is within the capability of early-FTQC devices such as that proposed in Ref.~\cite{Akahoshi2024} though it seems difficult to run on current NISQ devices in the naive form.
-Overall, TE-QSCI can serve as a practical way to implement QSCI for calculating an accurate ground state without optimizing the quantum circuit by quantum-classical feedback or any particular knowledge of the ground state.
+In general, we also find that there is a trade-off between quantum and classical resources: Increasing the Trotter step size thereby reducing the number of gates in quantum circuits leads to more unimportant electron configurations in the selected subspace, but this can be compensated by increasing $R$ at the expense of a higher classical computational cost for exact diagonalization.